Digital-Forensics-Discord-Server/GitHubLearningPlayground/README.md

 Toy around with Markdown [here](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)!
 <!--- Please do not delete the above comment, everything else is free reign! -->

+correct only one of the below, then do a PR! rinse and repeat

 pelease fix this spelling error

 please fixx this spelling error